 Vars

-We already have CellVar
+We already have CellVars, why have Vars?

 The distinction is a matter of abstraction:

-can potentially represent several field elements (and as such several cells in the execution trace).
+While a CellVar represents a single field element, a Var can potentially represent several field elements (and as such several cells in the execution trace).

-Here are some examples of Var
+Here are some examples of Vars:

 #![allow(unused)] fn main() { // a constant let x = 5; // a field element that will be computed at runtime let y = private_input + 1; // a builtin type, like an array, or a bool let z = [y, x, 6]; // or a custom type let s = Thing { x, y }; }

 #![allow(unused)] fn main() { /// A constant value created in a noname program pub struct Constant { /// The actual value. pub value: Field, /// The span that created the constant. pub span: Span, } /// Represents a cell in the execution trace. pub enum ConstOrCell { /// A constant value.
 Const(Constant), /// A cell in the execution trace.
 Cell(CellVar), } /// A variable in a program can have different shapes. pub enum VarKind { /// We pack [Const] and [CellVar] in the same enum because we often branch on these.
 ConstOrCell(ConstOrCell), /// A struct is represented as a mapping between field names and other [VarKind]s.
-Struct(HashMap<String, VarKind>), /// An array or a tuple is represetend as a list of other [VarKind]s.
+Struct(HashMap<String, VarKind>), /// An array or a tuple is represented as a list of other [VarKind]s.
 ArrayOrTuple(Vec<VarKind>), } /// Represents a variable in the noname language, or an anonymous variable during computation of expressions. pub struct Var { /// The type of variable. pub kind: VarKind, /// The span that created the variable. pub span: Span, } }

 Note: see the Constant chapter to see why constants are treated differently.